webdew-logo-new_v2-1

 • Replace TV, Computer, or mobile device screens

-Well, these are just a couple of things camera tracking can help you with.
-Besides, camera tracking can prove beneficial in a plethora of cases, whether you need to draft text to an object within your footage, or your client needs you to replace a computer screen with some text information, or perhaps you need to add a 3D animated Logo to a 2D space.
+These are just a couple of things camera tracking can help you with.
+Besides, camera tracking can prove beneficial in a plethora of cases, whether you need to draft text to an object within your footage, your client needs you to replace a computer screen with some text information, or perhaps you need to add a 3D animated Logo to a 2D space.

-From pretty basic to intricate compositions, camera tracking will come in pretty handy.
+From pretty basic to intricate compositions, camera tracking will be handy.

 Getting started with Camera Tracking